Test Case

 Request File

-Each test case is represented by a .http
+Each test case is represented by a .http file, referred to as the Request File.

 It must contain at least one HTTP request, following these conventions.